josefsaj/circadian-rhythm/README.md

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.

+## Running Instructions

+There will be a total of 5 files that the user can compile and run, 3 of which are driver files: rhs.m, rhs_ft.m, solver.m, p_continuation.m, and bifurcation.m.
+Rhs.m and rhs_ft.m are the two files which include the parameters necessary to produce solutions that stablize to equilibrium and solutions that stabilize to a limit cycle (a solution with oscillatory behavior).
+Rhs.m is the file of parameter inputs for the system that doesn't have a light function forcing it, our baseline system.
+Rhs_ft.m is the file where parameters and the system of differential equations make use of the sinosudal light function.
+Note that changes to these files must only be block commenting the parameters that associate with a certain behavoir.
+For example, if the user wishes to view the stable equlibrium solution of the baseline model, then in rhs.m, they should block comment the parameters under the comment "stable limit cycle" and uncomment the parameters under the comment "stable equilibrium solution."
+Do not make any changes to the equations at the bottom of both files.
+Make sure to compile before running the driver file associated with it, solver.m.
+As for the driver files, they are: solver.m, p_continuation.m, and bifurcation.m.
+Solver.m produces nominal model solutions, which include solutions to the baseline system of ODE's with original parameters, solution of ODE's with the sinosudal light function, solutions with time course of variables

 ## Add your files

 - [ ] [Create](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#create-a-file) or [upload](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#upload-a-file) files